nodemcu/nodemcu-firmware/docs/en/modules/wifi.md

 [`wifi.startsmart()`](#wifistartsmart)

 ## wifi.suspend()
 Suspend Wifi to reduce current consumption.

 !!! note
-   Wifi suspension occurs asynchronously, this means that the suspend request will only be processed when control of the processor is passed back to the SDK (after MySuspendFunction() has completed)
-   The suspend callback also occurs asynchronously and will only execute after wifi has been successfully been suspended.
+	Wifi suspension occurs asynchronously, this means that the suspend request will only be processed when control of the processor is passed back to the SDK (after MySuspendFunction() has completed).
+The suspend callback also executes asynchronously and will only execute after wifi has been successfully been suspended.

 #### Syntax